 Although cervical cancer is virtually 100% preventable, more than 40 million women

-each year lack access to early prevention technologies due to infrastructure constraints.
+each year lack access to early prevention technologies.

-Ananya Health is building a portable medical device to treat cervical pre-cancer in the highest-burden regions of the world.
+Ananya Health is building a portable medical device to treat cervical pre-cancer at any clinic, anywhere, without the use of consumable cryogen gas.

 Why cervical cancer?